Leica TL2 versus Leica M9

 - More heavily discounted: Has been around for much longer (launched in September 2009).

 If the count of relative strengths (bullet points above) is taken as a measure, the TL2 is the clear winner of the match-up (10 : 2 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the TL2 or the M9 handle or perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why expert reviews are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+You can find the full text of the reviews by clicking on the site logo in the table header.

 The above review scores should be interpreted with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.